skizap/The-Inspector/docs/DEPLOYMENT.md

    - Add `VITE_DEPLOY_PLATFORM=netlify` to your `.env` file
    - Run `netlify dev` to test locally

-**Auto-Detection Limitations:**
+**Endpoint Fallback Behavior:**

 The application includes automatic fallback logic that tries the primary endpoint first and falls back to the alternative on 404/network errors.
-However, this auto-detection only works reliably on default Netlify subdomains (e.g., `*.netlify.app`).
+This fallback attempts the alternate endpoint regardless of hostname.

-**For custom domains or production deployments, always set `VITE_DEPLOY_PLATFORM` explicitly to avoid unnecessary fallback attempts and ensure deterministic routing.**
+**For production deployments and custom domains, always set `VITE_DEPLOY_PLATFORM` explicitly to avoid unnecessary fallback attempts and ensure deterministic routing.**

 ### Vercel Configuration (vercel.json)